 The difference between a will and a revocable trust is twofold.
 First, both documents will dispose of an individual’s assets at death.
 However, a revocable trust is also operative during the individual’s lifetime, which means it can also avoid guardianship for those assets properly titled in the name of that revocable trust.

-Does My Will or Trust Get Filed With the State?
+Does My Will or Trust Get Filed With the State When I Create It?

-A will is a revocable trust, that does not get filed with the state.
-However, when someone dies, their will is deposited with the clerk of court for the county in which the individual resided.
+A will or a revocable trust does not get “filed ” with the state.
+However, when someone dies, their will is deposited with the clerk of court for the county in which the individual resided (probate court).
 A revocable trust is generally never deposited or filed anywhere else.

 How Do I Protect My Children’s Inheritance From Creditors or Divorce?